Fairness Interventions in Classification: A Study on AI Explainability: Conclusion

-Our study of \fairdream\ also led us to a normative conclusion about how to approach fairness.
-By choosing a conditional metric, the user implicitly commits to the idea that there is sufficient agreement on the transparency of labels and on the shape of their distribution; by selecting an unconditional metric, one commits to the idea that the labels themselves may have introduced unwanted disadvantages, or that the input distribution must be corrected rather than replicated.
-In the case of \fairdream, the default is therefore set to a correction method that may be viewed as overly prudent, but this is as it should be, since as we argued, more revisionary methods need to be carefully justified and cannot be applied lightly.
+Our study of \fairdream\ led us to a normative claim about how to approach fairness.
+In the second part of the paper we provided a normative justification for \fairdream's correction method.
+By choosing a metric conditional on true labels, the user implicitly commits to the idea that there is sufficient agreement on the transparency of labels and on the shape of their distribution.
+By selecting an unconditional metric, one commits to the idea that the labels themselves may have introduced unwanted disadvantages, or that the input distribution must be corrected rather than replicated.
+In the case of \fairdream, the correction method may be criticized for being overly prudent, but as we argued, more revisionary methods must be carefully justified and cannot be applied lightly.
+Finally, we have established a parallel between the correction operated by \fairdream\ and Simpson's paradox to argue that Equalized Odds expresses a more constrained notion of counterfactual evaluation of fairness than does Demographic Parity.

+\pe{Our investigation of \fairdream\ allows us to draw a more general lesson concerning the explainability of AI models.
+Even as the user selects the overall positive rates as a diagnostic criterion for inequality between groups, the correction for that gap is subject to more constraints.
+As we have argued, the transparent use of a fairness intervention algorithm involves an explanation of the reweighting method used by the algorithm, a contrastive look at nearby systems governed by similar correction mechanisms that produce different outcomes, and a normative justification of the dependence of the correction methods on true labels.}

+We conclude that AI classification systems should preferably be released with an indication of these features: not only an indication of the direction they intend for the correction method, but also an indication of how they actually perform relative to this goal, of how they perform on alternative datasets, and relative to minimally modified variants on the same data.
+Making this information available eliminates arbitrariness in classification and is a step toward more trust, transparency, and control on the side of lay users}.

 \begin{appendix}